OyamoCodes/OyamoCodes/README.md

 -  Hi, I’m @OyamoCodes
 -  I’m a coding studing.
-I know C and I'm currently learning Java.
+I know C, Java, html (css + javascript), some basics of Python and I'm currently learning C#.
--  I’m trying to learn how to work with game engines and hopefully do some little games
+-  Mainly focused on game development
--  To contact me, you can dm me on instagram @oyamoch or discord randomsimp
+-  To contact me, you can dm me on instagram @oyamo.exe or discord oyamo
 -  Pronouns She/Her

 <!---